CMakePP/CMakePPLang/paper/paper.md

 Quasi-CMake types are types which conceptually exist in traditional CMake, but are not explicitly defined.
 These types are: Description and Type.
 Descriptions are the subset of strings that have no other intrinsic type aside from being a string, *i.e.*, they can only be interpreted as text.
-Types are string values used to represent the type of an object, in CMakePP they amount to strings reserved for the in-code keywords representing a type, like `str` for a string, `int` for an integer, and `desc` for a description.
+Types are string values used to represent the type of an object, in CMakePPLang they amount to strings reserved for the in-code keywords representing a type, like `str` for a string, `int` for an integer, and `desc` for a description.

 CMakePPLang also defines types that are outside of what can easily be